diogosoares22/ada-fix-it/index.md

 <iframe src="assets/plots/General_timeseries_comparison.html" width="120%" height="600"> </iframe>

 As we can observe, generally speaking the number of quotes related to Trump is bigger than the number of quotes related to Cliton, but there are some periods in which this is not the case (for example at the beginning of 2015).
 In addition, as a general trend, we can observe that Clinton number of quotes has decreased a lot from September 2016 until the end of 2017 while the opposite is true for Trump.
 Which factors are related to this trends ?
 We will answer this question by describing the main political events in the life of the two opponents during the years 2015-2017, understanding how these events influenced their media popularity.

 ## Year 2015: The rise of Trump consent

-**At the beginning of 2015 Hillary Clinton was very well known in the United States** since she had already covered several political positions such as being the first lady of the United States (1993-2001), being an US senator from New York (2001-2009) and serving as the United States Secretary of State (2009-2013).
+**At the beginning of 2015 Hillary Clinton was very well known in the United States**, since she had already covered several political positions such as being the first lady of the United States (1993-2001), being an US senator from New York (2001-2009) and serving as the United States Secretary of State (2009-2013).
 On the other hand, **Donald Trump was mostly known at the beginning of 2015 as a business man** and it was not until June 2015 that he announced his entrance into the race for the White House.
-But 2015 has been a year often considered a turning point in the recent American political scene since **we assist to a rapid increase of Trump popularity and consent**.
+Interestingly 2015 has been a year often considered as a turning point in the recent American political scene since **we assist a rapid increase of Trump popularity**.
-We will have a look at the number of quotes referring to the two politicians over the course of the year 2015.
+We will take a look at the number of quotes referring to the two politicians over the course of the year 2015.

 <iframe src="assets/plots/both_timeseries_2015.html" width="120%" height="600">  </iframe>